 Develop critical analytic skills about narratives and mass media

-Students will spend 3 weeks in Budapest and 4 days in Warsaw.
+Students will spend 3 weeks in Budapest and 1 week in Poland.
 Budapest lies in the center of the Carpathian Basin and is spread across both sides of the river Danube.
 The city is home to a lively cafe culture along with many world renowned sites, theaters, monuments and spas.
 In recent years several parts of Budapest have been placed on UNESCO's World Heritage list.

 Students will study at the Budapest Metropolitan University (METU).
 As a pioneering private institution in Hungary, the college boasts modern buildings, 2 locations convenient to central Budapest, a pleasant academic atmosphere, campus WiFi and a host of other up-to-the-minute technologies, including fully equipped multimedia production studios.

-The city of Warsaw dates back to the twelfth and thirteenth centuries, and though WWII brought widespread destruction, the city has since rebuilt anew.
+The city of Warsaw dates back to the twelfth and thirteenth centuries, and became part of the Russian Empire in the 18th century.
+Though WWII brought widespread destruction, the city has since been rebuilt anew.
 Modern Warsaw has a wonderful ambiance produced by a combination of modern urban development and historical architecture.
 Much like Budapest, parts of Warsaw have been placed on UNESCO's World Heritage List, such as the unprecedented post-war re-creation of the Old Town.
+Krakow was part of the Austro-Hungarian Empire and is a seat of Catholicism—former Pope John Paul II was born nearby and rose to papal power under the Polish Communists from his stronghold in Krakow.

 Students will stay in a centrally-located hostel in doubles, triples, and quads.
 Breakfasts and dinners will be provided at the hostel.